RandomComputerUser/FancyLighting/README.md

 **v0.9.18 (2025-04-06)**
 - Increased the amount of light water absorbs when using the fancy lighting engine
 - Made ambient occlusion slightly stronger by default
+- Enabled improved glow effect accuracy in the high preset